 The purpose of this document is to provide interested parties with information to enable them to prepare and submit a proposal and to inform them of basic requirements that the County uses as part of its standard contract process.
-All proposals must include the completed Dane County Application for 2017 CDBG Funds Minor Home Repair and information requested in Attachment C.
+All proposals must include the completed Dane County Application for 2017 CDBG Funds Major Home Rehabilitation.